ecolell/pfamserver/docs/shrinking.dockerized.md

     * uniprot_reg_full
     * pfamA_reg_full_significant

-Since it is a good practise to keep raw downloaded files from previous versions, each version has a folder inside backend folder.
+Since it is a good practise to keep raw downloaded files from previous versions, each version has a folde r inside backend folder.

 ## 1. Preparing the database structure